A Matter of Life and Death (1946 film): Plot

 In May 1945, Squadron Leader Peter Carter, a Royal Air Force pilot, is flying a badly damaged and burning Lancaster bomber over the English Channel after a mission over Germany.
 Carter is expecting to die, after ordering his crew to bail out without revealing to them that his own parachute has been destroyed.
 The only radio operator receiving him is June, at a United States Army Air Forces base on the coast of England.
 Carter converses with June before jumping from the Lancaster without a parachute.

 Peter should have died at that point, but Conductor 71, the guide sent to escort him to the Other World, misses him in the thick fog over the Channel.
 The airman wakes up on a beach near June's base.
 At first, he assumes he is in the afterlife, but when a de Havilland Mosquito flies low overhead, he discovers to his bewilderment that he is still alive.

 Peter meets June cycling back to her quarters after her night shift, and they fall in love.
 Conductor 71 stops time to explain the situation, urging Peter to accept his death and accompany him to the Other World, but Peter demands an appeal.
 While Conductor 71 consults his superiors, Peter continues to live.
 Conductor 71 returns and informs him that he has been granted his appeal and has three days to prepare his case.
 He can choose a defence counsel from among all the people who have ever died, but he has difficulty picking one.

-Peter's visions are diagnosed by June's fascinated friend Doctor Reeves as a symptom of a brain injury—chronic adhesive arachnoiditis from a slight concussion two years earlier—and he is scheduled for surgery.
+Peter's visions are diagnosed by June's fascinated friend Dr Reeves as a symptom of a brain injury—chronic adhesive arachnoiditis from a slight concussion two years earlier—and he is scheduled for surgery.
 Reeves is killed in a motorcycle accident while trying to find the ambulance that is to take Peter to the hospital; this allows him to act as Peter's counsel.